 What we like: Full spectrum hemp extract, made with organic hemp, processed with a method known as CO2 extraction that helps obtain a complete range of cannabinoids, terpenes, essential oils, and other beneficial phytonutrients.Why buy: We like this product because it contains a variety of concentrations of CBD oil so anyone from beginner to long-term user of CBD oil can enjoy such products.

 Potency: Comes in a 30 mL bottle containing either 600, 1200, or 2400 milligrams CBD which equates to about 20, 40, or 80 milligrams of CBD per 1 mL dropper

-Unique, differentiating features for product: Naternal is made with ethanol extraction.
+What we like: Naternal is made with ethanol extraction.
 They then do residual solvent testing to ensure a clean product after processing.
 These products are dramatically less expensive due to the relationships the brand has in place with local farmers in North Carolina.Why buy: Value, value, value.
 To get a high-quality full-spectrum oil at a great price, Naternal is a perfect brand for anyone who is new to CBD and is looking to try the products without breaking the bank.
-Note that this indica blend is our top pick for anxiety and best for mindful relaxation and the calming needed for condition management.
+Note that this indica blend is a top pick for anxiety and best for mindful relaxation and the calming needed for condition management.

 Potency: Contains 1000 milligrams CBD per 1-ounce stick or 3000 milligrams CBD per 2.5-ounce stick

 What we like: Contains an Organic Golden Jojoba oil base along with essential oils like rosemary, ginger, lavender, eucalyptus, and tree oil.
 It also contains a cooling component in menthol crystals and a heating component in Cinnamomum camphora oil.Why buy: We like this product because it provides a convenient and portable form of CBD oil that can be applied just about anywhere on your body externally where you need pain relief.